dekkeng/pixelsbot/README.md

 # Farm Bot for pixels.xyz game
-This is a farm bot for pixels.xyz
+This is a farm bot for pixels.xyz [For education purpose only] This will plant seeds and watering, wait for xx seconds and harvest for you infinity loop.
+Not yet imprement for official released (still looking for the best solution) You can go to your own farm or free farm plots at the north map (only 4 plots) and use popberry for starting.
+Then after you get enough money, you can get yourself own land and soils to have more plots to plant.

 # Requirements
 - Installed Python 2.7+ (https://www.python.org/downloads/)